updated December 2025

 Consider the timeframe within which you aim to achieve your financial goals.
 Are you investing for a short-term objective, like purchasing a home in the next few years, or are you focused on long-term goals, such as retirement decades down the line?
 Your time horizon will significantly influence your investment choices.

 A longer time horizon, such as saving for retirement starting in your 20s or 30s, allows you to take on more risk.
-Reassess your time horizon every few years as you approach retirement to ensure it still aligns with your investment objective.

 Set realistic expectations regarding the returns on your investments.
 While everyone hopes for substantial gains, it’s essential to understand the historical performance and potential of your chosen investment vehicles.

 Having reasonable performance expectations means you understand the likely yield, rate of return, and capital gains and losses of your investments.
-If you’re sitting in cash and expect your portfolio to generate a certain income or grow to a certain level over time, you’ll end up disappointed.
+If you’re sitting on cash and expect your portfolio to generate a certain income or grow to a certain level over time, you’ll end up disappointed.
 You have to accept some risk to get the performance you want.

 On the other hand, if you’re in a very aggressive portfolio and expect a steady income, you’ll end up disappointed.
 You must be willing to accept major swings in your balances and know that you might not always get the timing right when making withdrawals.